Meghalaya CM says second round of border talks with Assam may start next week | Politics

 - India

-Meghalaya Chief Minister Conrad K Sangma on Wednesday said he is likely to meet Assam CM Himanta Biswa Sarma next week in Guwahati for the second round of border talks.
+Meghalaya Chief Minister Conrad K Sangma said he is likely to meet his Assam counterpart Himanta Biswa Sarma next week in Guwahati for the second round of border talks.

 This would be the first meeting for the second round of border talks between the two states, aimed at resolving the remaining six areas of differences, he said.